DrEpico/event-manager/README.md

 ## Notes
 - DTOs are implemented for all API methods unless deemed unnecessary to simplify input/output handling and improve readability.
-- For further details on specific methods or functionality, refer to the code in the respective controllers (`MenuItemsController.cs` and `MenuFoodItemsController.cs`).
+- For further details on specific methods or functionality, refer to the code in the respective API controllers.

 ---